Raducanu set to announce Beltz as coach

 The Briton plays Wang Xinyu in the second round later on Tuesday in what will be her final event of the year.

-It is understood terms have now been agreed but Raducanu was cagey when questioned about her new coach on Sunday.
+It is understood terms have now been agreed but Raducanu was cautious when questioned about her new coach on Sunday.

 "I'm really feeling positive about my coaching situation," she said.

-"I had some trials and they went well and I'm going to have someone in place - and I'm really excited to get some good work done in pre-season.
-It's in a good place.
-I'll have a coach in place in the Australian Open."
+"I had some trials and they went well - I'm going to have someone in place and I'm really excited to get some good work done in pre-season."

 Raducanu has been without a coach since parting company with Andrew Richardson shortly after becoming the first qualifier to win the US Open in September.